crane-9/cs260/final_assignment/README.md

 > Note: I've decided that `addArc()` and `addVertex()` will take pointers to actual nodes, rather than just the node's name or data.
 I made this decision because of the complexity of a `StoryNode`--there is more data than just a single string variable.

+---
-### Tests
+## Tests

-Putting application aside and refocusing on the structure of a graph, there are a few tests I would like to run to prove graph functionality.
+Putting application aside and refocusing on the structure of a graph, there are a few unit tests I would like to run to prove graph functionality.

-The following examples us a Graph pointer called `graph`, and nodes of various simple names.
+The following examples use a Graph pointer called `graph`, and nodes of various simple names.

+### Unit tests
-#### For `addVertex()`:
+- For `addVertex()`:

 Create a new node with a value, and add to the graph: